-8 Conclusion
+7 Conclusion

 Although there exist many works in the literature on designing systems with flat bands, they suffer from one or many of the following shortcomings: the need for long-ranged hoppings; the need for fine-tuning of parameters even with nn approximation; the need for staggered fluxes.
 While these are all valid techniques, they could be seen as shortcomings because implementing long-range hoppings is often a design challenge.
 So is fine-tuning parameters of the Hamiltonian.
 Breaking a discrete symmetry such as the time-reversal symmetry is certainly viable, however, generating staggered flux may not always be a straightforward task.
 In this work, we proposed a straightforward design method based on the bipartiteness of a system (which is not strictly necessary) and Löwdin's projection to generate flat band systems.
 In this prescription, we were able to identify that if there exists a path-exchange symmetry in the bipartite system, with different sizes of the subsystems, the flat band would appear degenerate with other dispersive bands.
 And by breaking the symmetry, it is possible to isolate the flat band.
 We then showed that projecting out various subsystems from this parent bipartite system still leaves behind a subsystem with an isolated flat band.
-We demonstrated the verity of all the above points of the prescription by applying it to the $H_5$ lattice (from which we can project out the hexagonal lattice and the Kagomé lattice: the latter having the spectrum of the former plus a flat band), Lieb and Dice lattices (from which we can project out the square and triangular lattices, respectively, and special lattices that share their respective spectra plus a flat band).
+We demonstrated the verity of all the above points of the prescription by applying it to the H_5 lattice (from which we can project out the hexagonal lattice and the Kagomé lattice: the latter having the spectrum of the former plus a flat band), Lieb and Dice lattices (from which we can project out the square and triangular lattices, respectively, and special lattices that share their respective spectrum plus a flat band).
 We also showed that relaxing the bipartite condition in the subsystem that is being projected out still maintains the flat band.
 In this sense, we only need to couple a non-hopping (or weakly hopping) system to a background system, which is smaller in size, to get a flat band.

 Apart from this main result, we even developed a special parameterization of the Kagomé lattice to show that it is possible to devise flat band conditions, different from what is already in the literature and showed that this construction is automatically implemented if arrived at from the parent bipartite system.
-We even showed that starting from the parent bipartite system, we can reproduce the conditions for the existence and isolation of flat bands that were discussed previously in the literature (about staggered $\pi$ fluxes [42] and inversion broken Kagomé [49]).
-Finally, we demonstrated that the existence of a flat band in the chiral spinliquid state of the Kagomé lattice that originates due to coupling to a Chern Simons like field is also consistent with the rules we identify in this work.
-This also suggests that the Chern Simons type flux in lattices could be understood in terms of Maxwellian flux coupled to bipartite systems.
+We even showed that starting from the parent bipartite system, we can reproduce the conditions for the existence and isolation of flat bands that were discussed previously in the literature (about staggered π fluxes [43] and inversion broken Kagomé [50]).

 We also believe that the prescription suggested here should be practically implementable in photonic-crystal lattices or even in cavity QED techniques such as in Refs.
-[54,55].
+[53,54].
 Isolating the various subsystems can be done, e.g. simply by introducing appropriate onsite energies to split the subsystems in energy, and then tuning the energy scale of any probe to be near the respective onsite energies of interest.
 This will a subject for a future work.